Pros

 The American Express® Green Card is a card for people with good or excellent credit who want to earn extra rewards on travel expenses and at restaurants.
 It is best for high-spenders who plan to pay the bill in full each month and anticipate spending enough to more than cover the cost of the card’s $150 annual fee via rewards earnings.

 The Amex Green Card’s best features are its bonus rewards and travel benefits.
-New applicants can earn an initial bonus of 40,000 points by spending $2,000 within 6 months of opening a new account.
-All cardholders earn 3 points per $1 spent on travel-related purchases and at restaurants worldwide.
+New applicants can earn an initial bonus of 60,000 points by spending $3,000 within 6 months of opening a new account.
+All cardholders earn 3 points per $1 spent on travel, transit and restaurant purchases.
 And that’s supplemented by hundreds of dollars in credits annually.

 The Amex Green Card’s worst features are its $150 annual fee and its lack of a clearly defined spending limit.